bonialam119/boni-academic-kickstart/content/project/Final/index.md

 If the number of features is much greater than the number of samples, avoid over-fitting in choosing Kernel functions and regularization term is crucial.

 SVMs do not directly provide probability estimates, these are calculated using an expensive five-fold cross-validation.

+We will learn different codes and more about what discussed above in following links-

 [[pdf link]](/img/f.pdf)
 [[html link]](/img/ff.html)